DuneSt/MaterialDesignLite/resources/migration/v1_to_v2_migration_guide.md

 The class `MDLFooterLogo` is now removed since it is a duplication of `MDLLogo`.
 This change should not impact the users since they should use brushes instead of referencing the class directly.

+## Removal of MDLCheckboxWidget

+`MDLCheckboxWidget` was an attempt to make the usage of checkboxes easier with MDL for Seaside.
+In the end it was not simpler than using brushes directly and was missing features.

+Is it now removed in favor of direct use of checkbox brushes as shown in the demo.